jbryan2ufl/Model-Graphics/readme.txt

-to run the project do the following:
+to run open main.exe

-	1. run the makefile using "make"
+to build run "make"
-	2. run main.exe

 the controls are as follows:
 	translation using arrow keys